cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 Each individual application instance utilizes the same amount of [org memory and disk reservation/limit](https://cloud.gov/docs/management/limits/) that is specified in the application manifest or indicated in the `cf push` command.
 Please note the application cannot access more than the specified amount of memory.

 For example if the org `my-example-org` had a memory quota of 3 GB and were hosting a single application `myapp` that had specified 256 mb of memory per application instance in their manifest with 4 application instances specified in their manifest, then the application would be utilizing 1 GB of the org’s 3 GB total memory quota.
 This would leave 2 GB available for the org to otherwise use.

-If the org wanted to scale up their number of running application instances they could use the cf scale command to increase their number of instances to 6 instances `cf scale myapp -i 6` which would then increase their number of running application instances to 6 instances.
-Which should increase their org memory being used from 1 GB to 1.5 GB and leaving 1.5 GB free.

-If `my-example-org` wanted to later decrease their number of running application instances from 6 instances down to 4 instances, they could also use `cf scale myapp -i 4` which would result in 1 GB of org memory being used and leaving 2 GB available for the org to otherwise use.